groff_diff(7) — Linux manual page

 encountered and supports several warning categories; the output of

-these can be selected with “warn”.
+these can be selected with warn.
 Also see the -E, -w, and -W

 options of troff(1).
+Backtraces can be automatically produced

-when errors or warnings occur by means of GNU troff -b option, or
+when errors or warnings occur (the -b option of troff(1)) or

 groff also adds more flexible diagnostic output requests (tmc and